xgfs/deepwalk-c/README.md

 Intel® FMA availability is crucial for performance of the implementation, meaning the processor  Haswell (2013).
 You will get a warning on runtime if your processor does not support it.

+For MacOS with Apple clang, use homebrew `$ brew install libomp` to install OpenMP libraries.

 ### Usage

 ```